-28. University may allow non-award course enrolment
+28. University may allow non-award unit enrolment

-The University may allow a person to enrol in a course on a non-award basis.
+The University may allow a person to enrol in a unit on a non- award basis.

-29. Students studying in programs
+29. Students studying in courses or programs

-Except in exceptional circumstances, the University must not permit a student to enrol on a non-award basis in a course if the student is enrolled in an award program which includes that course.
+Except in exceptional circumstances, the University must not permit a student to enrol on a non-award basis in a unit if the student is enrolled in an award course or program which includes that unit.

-30. No entitlement to further course enrolment
+30. No entitlement to further unit enrolment

-An approval to enrol in a course on a non-award basis does not create an entitlement to further enrolment (whether in a course or a program).
+An approval to enrol in a unit on a non-award basis does not create an entitlement to further enrolment (whether in a unit, course or a program).